gardhr/cosi/README.md

 `function file_to_bytes(file)`

-Returns a pointer to a buffer containing the contents of a file.
+Returns a pointer to a buffer containing the contents of a `file`.
+If instead the argument is an object with a `file` property then the properties `length` and `bytes` are appended and the object is returned in place of a raw pointer.
 Memory management of the buffer is the responsibility of the caller (use the free() function).